parshotamjanani-web/PF-LAB-03-25K-2064/README.md

 My Name is pirshotam Das
-Currently I am stydying BS Cyber Security in FAST University karachi.
+Currently I am studying BS Cyber Security in FAST University karachi.
 And my hobby is to learn dail new skills.